-To extract similar results from the numerical code, an isosurface is divided into several strips perpendicular to the x - axis.
-In Fig. 2b, 9 different strips (i.e., bins) are chosen to cover the semi-circular cross section.
+To extract similar results from the numerical code, an isosurface is divided into several strips perpendicular to the x-axis.
+In Fig. 2b, 9 different strips (i.e., bins) are chosen to cover the semicircular cross section.
 Due to symmetry, half of the domain is considered only.
 Since the CFD output includes volume fractions of primary and secondary fluids at each cell, integrating the volume fraction of secondary fluid along each strip permits the measurement of equivalent x-ray absorbance detected by a virtual beam crossing that strip longitudinally (i.e., in the y-direction).
 This numerically calculated value is directly proportional to the absorbency level at that particular point.
 By measuring the fraction of tracer fluid along the line of detection, we are able to predict the absorbency (i.e., concentration of secondary fluid) at any instant of time.
 Furthermore, by calculating the total absorbency over the entire isosurface at each time step, the temporal rise or decay in secondary fluid concentration is determined.
-Insofar as the mass density of fluid is linearly proportional to the absorbency at a given x - value, the cell fractions computed along a given strip are converted to experimental absorbency values by plain normalization.
+Insofar as the mass density of fluid is linearly proportional to the absorbency at a given x-value, the cell fractions computed along a given strip are converted to experimental absorbency values normalization.

 Results from the numerical simulations are shown in Fig. 3 at a Reynolds number of 60.
 Therein, the evolution of the tracer fluid in the downward direction is illustrated at several times.
-It should be noted that, for the same flow Reynolds number, an upward motion is accompanied by a blunter profile.
-The comparatively longer elongation in downward flow can be attributed to the interplay between viscous and gravitational forces that act in opposite directions.
-The dominance of viscosity near the wall, where the mass of heavier fluid is smallest, gives rise to a comparatively large local resistance to flow.
+It should be noted that, for the same flow Reynolds number, an upward motion is accompanied by a blunter (i.e. flatter) profile.
+The comparatively increased elongation in downward flow can be attributed to the interplay between viscous and gravitational forces that act in opposite directions.
+The dominance of viscosity near the wall, where the mass of heavier fluid is smallest, gives rise to a relatively large local resistance to flow.
 Near the core, however, gravity dominates over viscosity, leading to an accelerated downward motion.
 This impression of opposing forces at both ends of the fluid-fluid interface causes a stretching of the tracer fluid.
-Besides the elongated shape seen in Fig. 3, a relatively smaller velocity gradient and, thereby, shear stress can be measured at the wall.
+Besides the elongated shape seen in Fig. 3, a relatively smaller velocity gradient and, thereby, shear stress are produced at the wall.

 When the flow is upward, a converse behavior is observed.
-In this case, the forces due to viscosity (near the wall) and gravity (near the core) are both downward.
-Their action in the downward direction remains of the same order across the radius of the tube, thus leading to a more uniform interface.
-In consequence of this, a higher shear stress can be realized at the walls where the velocity gradient is now steeper.
+In this case, the forces due to viscosity (near the wall) and gravity (near the core) are both acting downwardly.
+Their relative influence in the downward direction remains of the same order across the radius of the tube, thus leading to a more uniform interface between primary and secondary fluids.
+The ensuing profile is accompanied by more pronounced shearing rates near the wall where the velocity gradient is steepened by necessity.